amorist/awesome/README.md

 ## JavaScript

+- [ci-detect](https://github.com/npm/ci-detect) - Detect what kind of CI environment the program is in
 - [waka-box](https://github.com/matchai/waka-box) - 📊 Update a pinned gist to contain your weekly WakaTime stats
 - [geoapi](https://github.com/Risk3sixty-Labs/geoapi) - Lightweight API service to get geolocation data from IP addresses.
 - [iptv](https://github.com/iptv-org/iptv) - Collection of 8000+ publicly available IPTV channels from all over the world